mapschool/mapschool/README.md

 With geographic data, it's possible to simulate certain natural processes, and this simulation is a big part of what working mappers do.
 Given elevation data for a mountain range, it's possible to simulate highlights and shadows for those mountains in light, in a process called hillshading.

-More complex processes are also possible, like determining where water will collect after rainfall, in a process called a watershed, or determining everywhere on the map that will be viewable if you're standing at a mountaintop, called a 'viewshed'.
+More complex processes are also possible, like determining where water will collect after rainfall, called a 'watershed', or determining everywhere on the map that will be visible if you're standing at a mountaintop, called a 'viewshed'.

 ### Aggregation